 So for oily skin acne prone skin oils high in linoleic and low in oleic acid work best.
 While for dry acne prone skin a more balanced oil with similar levels of linoleic and oleic acid work well.

 This has a 0 comedogenic rating with unsaturated fatty acids which help soften the skin.
 It also regulates sebum production thus reducing breakouts which is important for oily and acne-prone skin.
 Argan oil also has a high level of linoleic acid which fights free radicals and improve elasticity and cell strength of facial skin.

 Hemp Seed Oil

-This is another non-comedogenic oil which works well for oily acne prone skin.
+This is another non-comedogenic oil that works well for oily acne-prone skin.
 It has a comedogenic rating of 0 and high linoleic acid content to prevent breakouts from clogged pores.
 One of the challenges with hemp seed oil is the fact it goes rancid easily and must be stored in a dark container or kept refrigerated.

-Rosehip oil has a comedogenic rating of 1 making a great oil for acne prone skin.
-In addition its rich vitamin A and natural retinol content make it useful in regenerating skin, removing dead skin cells and regulating sebum production.
+Rosehip oil has a comedogenic rating of 1 making it a great oil for acne-prone skin.
+In addition, its rich vitamin A and natural retinol content make it useful in regenerating skin, removing dead skin cells and regulating sebum production.